ArthurBeznik/42_codam_Born2beRoot/sudo/README.md

-## `sudo` strict rules
+## `sudo` Installation & Configuration
-> To set up a strong configuration for your sudo group, you have to comply with the following requirements:
-> - Max 3 attempts on authentication using `sudo` in event of incorrect password.
-> - Display custom message on error due to incorrect password when using `sudo`.
-> - Archive each action using `sudo`, both inputs and outputs.
-Log file to be saved in `/var/log/sudo/` folder.
-> - `TTY` mode has to be enabled for security reasons.
-> - For security reasons the paths that can be used by `sudo` must be restricted.
-Example: `/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/snap/bin`
-- **During eval:**
-  - `sudo` properly installed.
-  - assign new user to the `sudo` group.
-  - explain value and operation of `sudo` using examples of your choice.
-  - verify that `/var/log/sudo/` folder exists and has at least one file.
-    - check the contents of the files in this folder.
-    - should see a history of commands used with `sudo`.
-  - run command via `sudo` and see if the files in `/var/log/sudo/` folder have been updated.

-### Install
+### Installation
 On a fresh Debian install `sudo` does not work by default.
 You need to add your user to the `sudo` group in order to get the command working.

 #### 1. Get root first

 If you are already logged in on another user, use the `su` command.
 Enter your root password that you set during installation to get the root prompt.

 #### 2. Add user to the sudo group